arpitg1089/Sportster/README.md

 # Sportster
-Static Sports News Website using HTML, CSS &amp; JavaScript; made for a small college project.To Launch => go to /index.html Thanks :)
+Static Sports News Website using HTML, CSS &amp; JavaScript; made for a small college project.

+To Launch => go to /index.html
+Thanks :)